xiongrxchn/IntelBri.github.io/progress_report_2.md

 ### New developed theme with same sensors: Automatic detection of road pothole

+The monitoring of bridge vibration requires high-frequency acquisition systems.

 #### Goals:

 - Identify the road potholes and records its locations;